codetinkerhack/Eeny-meeny-miny-moe/README.md

 Array list is backed by arrays.
 This structure is optimised for O(1) look up at K index position.
 However removal of the elements is expensive O(N) operation.

-As remove operation is used almost on every iterations of N elements overall complexity is O(N^2).
+As remove operation is used many times on every iterations of N elements overall complexity is O(N^2).

 This structure / algorithm works fine for small N, large K.
 Each removal of element triggers resizing of array.
 Resizing of array is done by creating a copy.